mario-i-caicedo-ai/Physics_is_Fun/README.md

 1 [Algebra Based Physics: Mechanics](docs/Algebra_Based_Physics_MECHANICS.pdf) Algebra based newtonian mechanics.
 Kinematics, Newton's laws and simple applications

-2 1 [Algebra Based Physics: Electromagnetism](docs/Algebra_Based_Physics_MECHANICS.pdf) Algebra based newtonian mechanics.
-Kinematics, Newton's laws and simple applications
+2 [Algebra Based Physics: Electromagnetism](docs/Algebra_Based_Physics_ELECTROMAGNETISM.pdf) For the moment these lecture notes are limited to some elementary circuit theory.

 [Math is so much fun](docs/M_is_Fun.pdf) Notes on precalculus, they provide many of the tools needed for algebra based physics